prof18/RSS-Parser/README.md

 ### Kotlin

-First of all, you have to create a `Parser` object with the `Parser.Builder()`.
+First of all, you have to create a `Parser` object with the Parser Builder.
 In the builder you can provided some custom and optional fields:

 - A custom `OkHttpClient`; if not provided, the library will create one for you.
 - A custom Charset; if not provided, the default one is `UTF_8`.
 - The Android Context, mandatory to make the caching layer work.
-- The cache expiration date in millis, mandatory to make the caching layer work.
+- The cache expiration date in milliseconds, mandatory to make the caching layer work.

-If you don't provide the Android Context and the cache expiration date, the library will continue work but without the caching feature.
+If you don't provide the Android Context and the cache expiration date, the library will continue working but without the caching feature.

 ```Kotlin
 val parser = Parser.Builder()